jfjlaros/arduino-simple-rpc/docs/library.rst

 -----------

-In the example_ given in the device library documentation, the ``inc`` method is exported, which is now present as a class method of the ``SerialInterface`` class instance.
+In the example_ given in the device library documentation, the ``inc`` method is exported, which is now present as a class method of the class instance.

 .. code:: python